 The Fitbit Sense comes in at $299.95 whereas you’ll be able to get a Versa 3 for $229.95.
 If you don’t need a GPS you might even be tempted at getting a Versa 2.
 You can compare the Versa 3 and 2 here.

 The Sense does come with a six-month free trial of Fitbit Premium which is normally $10 a month or $79 for the year.
 This opens up your world to additional and more in-depth features like sleep scoring, custom workouts and guided meditations and relaxation activities.

 Fitbit Sense VS Fitbit Versa 3 – Design

 To look at the devices, there’s little difference.
-They are identical sizes and have the same display.
-The Sense has two notches either side of the display, but they’re not for any function.
+They are identical size and have the same display.
+The Sense has two notches on either side of the display, but they’re not for any function.

 You can swap the bands on both models and there are infinite options to suit your taste or mood.